Securing Web-based Projects

 If you don’t have SSL/TLS enabled, stop everything and do this first.

 This is an HTTP header that tells the browser that all future connections to a particular site should use HTTPS.
-To implement this, add the header to your website.
-Some web frameworks have this built in, like Django!
+To implement this, add the to your website.
+Some web frameworks have this built in, like !

 In an ideal world, you don’t have to store much sensitive data.
 If you must, tread carefully.
 There are many strategies in storing sensitive data; start by ensuring sensitive data is encrypted using a proven cipher like AES-256, and stored separately from application data and always pick an AEAD mode.
 Any communication between the application server and secret server should be in a private network and / or authenticated via HMAC.
 Your cipher strategy will change based on whether you will be sending the ciphertext over the wire multiple times.
 Finally, back up any encryption keys you may use offline, and store them only in-memory in your app.